 Title Author Date Scope Outcomes/findings Mullumbimby Long- Term Water Supply Strategy JWP March 2005 Presents demand forecasts and examines possible water supply options for Mullumbimby.
 In 2001, the NSW Department of Land and Water Conservation (now DPIE - Water) foreshadowed that if Mullumbimby water supply was to remain independent of the regional supply, the introduction of environmental flows will be required at the time of augmentation, or in 10 years i.e. by 2011.
 JWP (2005) reported that Lavertys Gap Weir may be a low priority weir for requiring environmental flows due to the age of the weir, where the environment may have adjusted to the post-weir flow conditions and the large quantities of water that overflow the weir most of the time.
 There has been no other discussion of environmental flow requirements with regulatory agencies since then.
 JWP (2005) determined that the total storage required to maintain a typical environmental flow condition and supply an average demand of 450 ML/a (reduced to 80% when the storage is below 55%) and with 10% inactive storage is 432 ML.
-The "typical" environmental flow condition assessed was: • When inflow is < Q 95 all inflow is passed (Q 95 is a flow condition which occurs 5% of the time (i.e. 95% of the time the river flows exceed this condition). • When inflow is between Q 95 and Q 80 , 80% of the flow is passed. • When inflow is > Q 80 at least the Q80 is passed.
-A more stringent condition of not abstracting any water when inflow is below Q 80 was also considered.
+The "typical" environmental flow condition assessed was: When inflow is < Q95 all inflow is passed (Q95 is a flow condition which occurs 5% of the time (i.e. 95% of the time the river flows exceed this condition).
+When inflow is > Q80 at least the Q80 is passed.
+A more stringent condition of not abstracting any water when inflow is below Q80 was also considered.
 The strategy recommended maintaining Mullumbimby's current water supply (Lavertys Gap weir) and supplementing the supply with the regional supply requiring a permanent connection to the regional supply network.
 Mullumbimby Water Treatment Plant Refurbishment HydroScience March 2008 Investigation of WTP and refurbishment and/or upgrade requirements.
 While the plant generally meets water quality criteria, there are operational and safety issues that require upgrade.
 While the plant can be refurbished to overcome the current deficiencies, the age of the plant and the outdated technology mean that the plant is not likely to have a 30-year life.
 Money spent on refurbishment is a short-term investment, as a new plant will be required in the medium term.
 Membranes are a modern technology that provide added benefits, and the preferred treatment technology despite the higher cost.
 The preferred location of the new plant was considered to be the existing site.
 Other locations were investigated, including near the weir, but the existing location was considered the most advantageous.
 A 5.0 ML/d membrane filtration plant was estimated to cost \$2.3 million (2008\$).